 Students who have completed an undergraduate degree on an orchestral instrument may select to continue study on that instrument for their performance concentration.
 Instruction will be by a seminary approved instructor.

-MUIN6201 Independent Directed Study in Orchestral Instrument (2 hours) Faculty
+MUIS6106/6206 Independent Directed Study in Orchestral Instruments (Advanced) (1 to 2 hours) Faculty

 ORGAN